Hype-Labs/HypeChatDemo.ios/README.md

 #### 5. Start Hype services

 It's time to write some code!
-Have the view controller of your choice implement the [HYPObserver](http://hypelabs.io) protocol and registering itself as an observer.
+Have the view controller of your choice implement the observer protocols (HYPStateObserver, HYPNetworkObserver, and HYPMessageObserver) and registering itself as an observer.
 After that, it's time to start the Hype services.
 Like so:

 ```objc